Some remarks about the weak containment property for groupoids and semigroups: Introduction

 \section{Introduction}

 The notion of amenability for locally compact groups takes many forms and is well understood (see \cite{Pat88} for instance).
 Amenability was introduced in the measured setting for discrete group actions and countable equivalence relations by Zimmer \cite{Zi3, Zi1,Zi2} at the end of the seventies.
 Soon after, Renault extended this notion to general measured groupoids and to locally compact groupoids \cite{Ren_book}.
 This was followed by further studies, for example in \cite{AD87, AD02} for group actions.
 A detailed general study is provided in the monograph \cite{AD-R}.
 In particular it has long been known \cite{Ren_book, Ren91, AD-R} that every amenable groupoid has the weak containment property, in the sense that its full and reduced $C^*$-algebras coincide.
 Yet, at that time the converse was left open: {\em is a locally compact groupoid amenable when it has the weak containment property}?
 For locally compact groups, this is well known to be true, due to a theorem of Hulanicki \cite{Hu}.
 More generally, this is true for any transitive locally compact groupoid \cite{bun} (that is, a groupoid acting transitively on its set of units).
-It was proved recently \cite{Mat} that the weak containment property for an action of an exact discrete group on a compact space implies the amenability of the action, leading to believe in a positive answer to the question in full generality.
+Later on it was proved \cite{Mat} that the weak containment property for an action of an exact discrete group on a compact space implies the amenability of the action, and recently the compactness assumption was removed \cite{BEW}.
+This leads to believe that for any \'etale groupoid amenability and weak containment are two equivalent properties.
 However, in 2015 Willett exhibited \cite{Wil15} a nice simple example of an \'etale groupoid having the weak containment property without being amenable.
+Willett's example is a bundle of groups.
+A related example, exhibiting this time a non-amenable principal groupoid having the weak containment property was afterwards found in \cite{AF-S}.